crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 ### Programmer mindset

 Programmers have tremendous power in organizations.
-Executives can't survive without some strong ones.
+Executives can't survive without some strong and senior engineers.
 Given the explosion and continued strength of the software industry there has been an approach of keep the programmers happy as "we don't want to lose them."
 Beyond this, software executives today don't understand the economics of code and producing code.
 They would have needed to spend